cliftonmcintosh/people/README.md

 `curl -i -H "Accept: application/json" -X DELETE http://localhost:8080/families/3`

+~~This deletes the family.
+It dissolves the family and removes each person's association with that family, but it does not kill its people.~~

 This deletes the family.
-It dissolves the family and removes each person's association with that family, but it does not kill its people.
+It dissolves the family and deletes each person who is associated with that family.